-✓ Tas k 1.
-Re-enable or re-install antivirus scanners and similar products.
-If you uninstalled or temporarily disabled any server security software, such as an antivirus tool, re-install or restart that software now, then restart your server if required.
-Make sure to exclude the NMSROOT directory and the eventing folder from scanning as long as Security Manager is installed on the server.
-Not If you see that your antivirus software is reducing the efficiency or responsiveness of a Security Manager server, see your antivirus software documentation for recommended settings.
-2. Re-enable the services and server processes that you disabled for installation.
-Do not re-enable IIS.
-3. Re-enable any mission-critical applications that you disabled for installation, including those that use any Sybase technology or software code.
-4. On the server, add a self-signed certificate to the list of trusted certificates.
+/ Task ( disabled any server security software, such as an antivirus tool, re-install or restart that Note If you see that your antivirus software is reducing the efficiency or responsiveness of a Security Manager server, see your antivirus software documentation for recommended settings.
+Re-enable the services and server processes that you disabled for installation.
+Do not re-enable IIS. ۵ Re-enable any mission-critical applications that you disabled for installation, including those that use any Sybase technology or software code.
+On the server, add a self-signed certificate to the list of trusted certificates.
 To learn how, see your browser documentation.

-5. Check for updates on Cisco.com for Security Manager and its related applications.
-If you learn that updates are available, install the ones that are relevant to your organization and network.
+/ Task 1.
+Check for updates on Cisco.com for Security Manager and its related applications.
+If you learn that up dates are evaluable, install the area that are relevant to some evaluation and naturally that updates are available, install the ones that are relevant to your organization and network.